 Buying radishes or carrots by the bunch?
-Use the leaves to make pesto, salads (like Moroccan Carrot Radish Salad), and toss in soup.
+Use the leaves to make pesto, salads (like Moroccan Carrot Radish Salad), or toss in soup.
 Think of them as peppery parsley.

 2. Savor broccoli and cauliflower stems

 Do you discard broccoli and cauliflower stems?
-Peel the tough skin from the stems and chop the tender cores to use in the dish, or cut in planks to eat with dip.
-This Creamy Broccoli soup uses the stems and florets.
+Peel the tough skin from the stems and chop the tender cores to use in a dish, or cut in planks to eat with dip.
+This Creamy Broccoli Soup uses the stems and florets.